 We have a tradition at our Guilford Community Church UCC of arranging and composing songs as needed for our services.
-Here are seven of the musical settings of scripture Mary Alice and I have composed for the Guilford Community Church Choir.
-The first setting is by Mary Alice; the others are mine.
+Here are eight of the musical settings of scripture: seven newly composed, and one arrangement of an old hymn.

 * * * * *

 Now when Jesus saw the crowds, he went up on a mountainside and sat down.
 His disciples came to him, 2 and he began to teach them.He said: “Blessed are the poor in spirit, for theirs is the kingdom of heaven.
 Blessed are those who mourn, for they will be comforted.
 Blessed are the meek, or they will inherit the earth.
 Blessed are those who hunger and thirst for righteousness, for they will be filled.
 Blessed are the merciful, for they will be shown mercy.
 Blessed are the pure in heart, for they will see God.
 Blessed are the peacemakers, for they will be called children of God.